 Using Keyboard Shortcut: Many PCs have the Sleep Mode attached to the F3 function key.
 To activate it, you need to use the fn + F3 key combination and your PC will hibernate.
 However, this option is only available on some computer models.

 Using the Power Menu: The more traditional method would be to open the Start menu, click the power icon, and select Hibernate.
-You can also right-click the Start button or press Win + X, choose Shut down, and click Hibernate.
+You can also right-click the Start button or press Windows + X, choose Shut down, and click Hibernate.

 How to Turn Off Hibernation on Windows 10/11?